db4rnR/aureuserp/.ai/guidelines/020-documentation-standards.md

 - Organize exercises in dedicated `888-exercises` folder
 - Organize answers in `888-sample-answers` folder
 - Ensure consistency between exercise files and sample answer files

+### 2.1.5.
+Document Navigation

+- Where appropriate, ensure navigation links, `previous`/`next`, in the footer of each document
+- This helps users navigate through related documentation in a logical sequence
+- Navigation links should be consistent with the sequence defined in the index files

 ## 2.2.
 Content Formatting